 Are your strongest employees starting to slip?
 When committed team members begin to lose their focus and slow down on the job, it’s often because they’re buried under an unmanageable workload – and this is, of course, a slippery slope.
 Employees that are working tirelessly just to complete all of their tasks aren’t going to produce any new, creative ideas for your organization.
 Rather, they are far more likely to crack under the pressure.

 If you suspect that some of your team members are currently experiencing employee burnout, it’s important to have a plan of action.
-To learn more about how to refocus your team in the face of burnout, contact Sparks Group, the Washington DC Area's staffing and recruiting services provider in Maryland, Virginia, DC, North Carolina, and beyond.
+To learn more about how to refocus your team in the face of job burnout, contact Sparks Group, the leading staffing and recruiting services provider in Maryland, Virginia, DC, North Carolina, and beyond.